bjornregnell/clock-fullscreen-scalajs/README.md

 # clock-fullscreen-scalajs

 * A simple fullscreen clock that runs in your browser.
+* Nice when you are lecturing and want to keep track of the time.
 * You can watch it live here: [bjornregnell.se/clock](https://bjornregnell.se/clock)
 * Click to make it fullscreen.
 * It has a wake lock so that screen savers don't prevent the clock from ticking.